-In the first instance, concerns about poor or unsafe practice within must be raised with Natasha Dorrington.
+In the first instance, concerns about poor or unsafe practice within must be raised with: Natasha Dorrington or Laura pike.

-Where a staff member feels unable to raise an issue with Natasha Dorrington or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them:
+Where a staff member feels unable to raise an issue with Natasha Dorrington or Laura Pike or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them:

-- A member of the governing body: Beth Evans - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+- A member of the governing body: Mrs Beth Evans - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
 Staff can call: 0800 028 0285 or email: help@nspcc.org.uk if: - o they think the concern will not be dealt with properly or - o may be covered up or - if they raised a concern but it has not been acted upon or if they are worried they are being treated unfairly.